 Since its debut in 2010, Talking Writing has showcased personal essays and other endangered forms of literary and journalistic writing.

 TW editors believe strongly in building a community that promotes literary culture all over the Web—and the world.
 Previous issues have featured interviews with Jennifer Egan, Robert Olen Butler, Natalie Goldberg, and many others.
-TW also publishes fiction, poetry, and the work of visual artists and photographers.
+TW also publishes essays, poetry, fiction and the work of visual artists and photographers.

 All contest submissions are reviewed by top TW editors and considered for publication in the magazine.

 Submit all entries at talkingwriting.submittable.com, selecting the correct category name for your entry.
-(For example: "Contest 2013: TW Prize for Creative Nonfiction.")
+(For example: "Contest 2014: TW Prize for Flash Nonfiction.")
 The $15 fee for each entry offsets administrative costs and supports ongoing publication of TW.

 Enter as many pieces as you like, although each entry requires a separate submission and contest fee.
 Simultaneous submissions are fine, too, as long as you notify us immediately if your story is accepted elsewhere.
 We'll consider unpublished works only, and all entries must be in English.